 - Versata Software Inc. et al v.
 SAP America Inc et al. – Mr. Alavi was a member of the AZA legal team that Versata/Trilogy hired a few months before the retrial of a significant patent case.
 AZA was tasked with developing the lost profits claim for Versata/Trilogy.
 With AZA’s help, Versata/Trilolgy secured the second largest patent verdict reported to Verdict Search nationwide in 2011 as of May 31.
 Read about the patent verdict here.

 - Culliver v.
 George Bishop, et al. – Represented the plaintiff, a shareholder of an independent oil and gas company, in a shareholder oppression case seeking over $150 million.
 The case settled on a confidential basis prior to trial.

 - Brown Investment Management, L.P. v.
 Parkcentral Global, L.P. – Represented an investor in the Parkcentral hedge fund which, with a related hedge fund, lost over $2.5 billion.
 In an important case involving hedge funds, Mr. Alavi secured a verdict granting his client access to the fund’s investor list.
 The case was appealed to the Delaware Supreme Court and affirmed.

-- Mr. Alavi represented the former employee of an independent oil and gas exploration company in an arbitration seeking the recover plaintiff’s $60 million ownership interest in various oil and gas properties.
+- Mr. Alavi represented the former employee of an independent oil and gas exploration company in an arbitration seeking to recover plaintiff’s $60 million ownership interest in various oil and gas properties.
 The case was resolved on a confidential basis.

 - Tennessee Gas Pipeline Co. v.
 Columbia Gulf Transmission Co. – Represented Columbia Gulf Transmission Co. in a breach of contract lawsuit involving control (and the original construction) of the Blue Water offshore natural gas pipeline system.
 The case was resolved on a confidential basis.